 - 1 recipe Smoky Potatoes

-- First, make a base of greens then layer ¼ of the Blueberry Whiskey BBQ Tempeh and Smoky Potatoes on top of each salad.
+- Assemble the salads or set up a table to be your own salad bar!
+First, make a base of greens, then layer ¼ of the Blueberry Whiskey BBQ Tempeh and Smoky Potatoes on top of each salad.

 - Then put on the vegetable extras and fresh blueberries.
 Serve dressing on the side or drizzle over the top.